F10rian/RL_Project/README.md

 .venv\Scripts\activate
 ```

-To get all the librarys:
+To get all the libraries:
 ```powershell
 uv sync
 ```